wwwtheace-code/freecodecamp-surfcamp-final/_resources/notes/001-landing-page/README.md

 # Building The Landing Page In Next.js

+You can find the Figma file that we will be using [here](https://www.figma.com/design/N27pbzZuIRUm68cjBKuFxv/Surf-Camp-%2F-Sharefile).

 Now that we have created our _Home Page_ in Strapi with few blocks, let's first take a look how we can retrieve our data.

 ## 1.1.
 Fetching Data From Strapi